Some foods are especially beneficial for the development of your baby’s brain, which is why a well-balanced diet is essential during pregnancy.

 The first 1,000 days of life, which includes the prenatal period, are crucial for brain development, and food plays a major role.
 During pregnancy, a child’s nerves grow, connect, and get covered with myelin, creating the systems that eventually decide how a child thinks and feels.
 Those connections affect sensory systems, learning, memory, attention, processing speed, impulse control, and mood.
-The food you eat influences Your Baby ’s brain growth, which subsequently affects neurodevelopment in childhood and adolescence.
+The food you eat influences Your Child ’s brain growth, which subsequently affects neurodevelopment in childhood and adolescence.

-Fatty fish, such as salmon or mackerel, is one of the best food sources for DHA, a substance Your Baby needs for normal brain development.
+Fatty fish, such as salmon or mackerel, is one of the best food sources for DHA, a substance Your Child needs for normal brain development.
 As your body does not produce DHA, you must get it from your food.

 Meat, poultry, or seafood

 You need to increase your zinc intake during pregnancy because your baby needs adequate amounts of zinc for brain development.
 Zinc is abundant in meat, such as lean beef, pork, and chicken.
 This important nutrient can also be found in seafood, such as fish, shrimp, crab, and lobster.
 Eat one or two servings of lean meat daily.
 Vegetables high in zinc include shiitake mushrooms, green peas, spinach, asparagus, broccoli, and sweet corn.

 Folic acid is one of the most critical nutrients you need before conception and during pregnancy.
 Eating a lot of dark green leafy vegetables, such as spinach, kale, and romaine lettuce, helps you consume enough.
 Folic acid is particularly important during the first few weeks of pregnancy when your baby’s nerves and brain are beginning to develop.
 It also helps close your baby’s neural tube and prevents birth defects like spina bifida.